Skip to content

 Recursion

-Recursion is only allowed for concrete predicates in Logica.
-Recursive predicates are computed via iteration, starting from an empty predicate and applying the rules a fixed number of steps, which is 8 (eitght) by default.
-For example predicate N
+Recursive predicates are computed iteratively, starting from an empty predicate and applying the rules for a fixed number of steps, which defaults to 8 in Logica.
+For instance, the predicate N defined as:

 N(0);